When Clients Dismiss Your Advice

 Shifting Your Style

+Shifting your style can be beneficial if you have clients that dismiss your advice.
 Learning to tweak the way you phrase things makes a huge impact.
 It certainly did with my largest customer and I have used this technique over and over again throughout my career and now in my own coaching.

 Ultimately is about communicating in a way that makes it easy for the other person to be open to hearing what you have to say.
 When you phrase things in a way as to not trigger the polarity response, the other person is more likely to consider your suggestion.
-The reason most of us do what we do is because we know we’re able to help people make big changes/improvements to their lives.
+The reason most of us do what we do is that we know we’re able to help people make big changes/improvements to their lives.
 That means sometimes having to adjust your own style in order to support your clients getting a solution.